ifesdjeen/ifesdjeen.github.com/articles/ruby_is_not_the_best_choice_for_uploads.md

 think that it's completely unacceptable to let them handle your uploads and processing in production.

 Just recently, while discussing a problem with Bundler requiring to fetch gem index from rubygems.org, someone said "Network transfers in ruby are not exactly known for their speed".
-Besides that, handling uploads in your main app occupies at least one of your workers
-(in case you use unicorns) for the time of upload.
+Besides that, handling uploads in your main app occupies at least one of your web workers for the time of upload.

-If you only handle uploads in Ruby, I would probably keep silence at least for a little bit of time.
-But people also resize their images, change their format, and do  all kinds of stuff.
-That's already way too much.
+If people'd only handle uploads in Ruby, I'd probably keep silence at least for a little bit of time.
+But image resize, format changes and all other kinds of stuff are handled in a similar manner.
+That's a bit too much.

 The solution I'm going to talk about here was considered to be sic. "a ridiculous overkill for most apps starting out", by Chad Pytel
 (one of creators of paperclip) [here](https://twitter.com/#!/cpytel/status/151436050814865411).
 Let's see the downsides of a paperclip